Texas has thirty-three of the known forty-seven known species of bats living in the state. Texas has more bat species than any other state.

 Also known as Ann W. Richards Congress Avenue Bridge, this is a great spot in downtown Austin to see a large colony of

 This is the largest urban colony of bats in the world.
-It is a maternity colony, so it is comprised of female bats who give birth to around 750,000 pups each year right there under the bridge.
-There are an estimated 1.5 million bats, making for quite the spectacle as they take off for the fields to the south of Austin.
+It is a maternity colony, so it comprises female bats that give birth to around 750,000 pups yearly under the bridge.
+An estimated 1.5 million bats make for quite the spectacle as they take off the fields south of Austin.

-These bats have been clocked at 60 mph at 2 miles high in a feeding frenzy.
+In a feeding frenzy, these bats have been clocked at 60 mph up to 2 miles high.
 They are now treasured for their bug-eating prowess and can eat 20,000 to 30,000 insects in one feeding.

-Get there at around 5:30 PM -6:30 PM for the best parking and viewing spot.
+Get there around 5:30–6:30 pm for the best parking and viewing spot.

-You can also watch the bats from Lady Bird Lake by taking a boat tour or renting a kayak, standup paddleboard, canoe or water bike from the following businesses in the area of Congress Bridge.
+You can also watch the bats from Lady Bird Lake by taking a boat tour or renting a kayak, standup paddleboard, canoe, or water bike from the following businesses in Congress Bridge.

-Some great information on the daily accounting of the bat’s activity can be found on the Austin Bat Refuge website (https://austinbatrefuge.org/congress-ave-bridge/).
+Some great information on the daily accounting of the bat’s activity can be found on the Austin Bat Refuge website.
 There are some great tips on visiting the area.

 2. Round Rock

-Quickly becoming a popular attraction by people wanting to find an alternative to the large crowds just up the road at Congress Ave.
-Bridge, this colony of Mexican Free-tailed Bats are another Texas find.
+It is quickly becoming a popular attraction among people wanting to find an alternative to the large crowds just up the road at Congress Ave.
+Bridge, this colony of Mexican Free-tailed Bats, is another Texas find.

-The cool and quirky thing about this location is you have to sit at the Napa Auto Parts store across from the overpass to watch them, and it’s worth it.
+The calm and quirky thing about this location is you have to sit at the Napa Auto Parts store across from the overpass to watch them, and it’s worth it.

 The bats can be seen in this area from March through November at sunset.
 Come a little early for good parking and the best viewing spots.

-The McNeil overpass bridge on I 35 in Round Rock, is the place to see them.
-The area is about 21 miles northeast of Austin and the famous Congress Ave.
+The McNeil overpass bridge on I-35 in Round Rock is the place to see them.
+The area is 21 miles northeast of Austin and the famous Congress Ave.
 Bridge bats.

 Bring blankets or chairs and sit on the grass at the Napa store.
 Management of the Napa store says they are okay with this.

-Please watch your children as this is a busy intersection.
+Please watch your children, as this is a busy intersection.
 Pets are not recommended and do not go under the overpass.
-It is the bats home, and it is a bustling intersection.
-You could be hurt or worse.
+It is the bat’s home, and it is a bustling intersection.

-The Goodwater Master Naturalists are at the Napa on Fridays and sometimes have activities for kids with information on bats.
-If you have any questions about the bats, then seek out these members.
+The Goodwater Master Naturalists are at the Napa on Fridays and sometimes have activities for kids with bat information.
+If you have questions about the bats, seek out these members.